Two-stage Training of Graph Neural Networks for Graph Classification: Related work

 \subsection{Metric learning}

 Metric learning aims to approximate a real-valued distance between two objects, and the most common objectives are contrastive loss and triplet loss.
 Some work has focused on metric learning on graphs~\cite{ktena2018metric,liu2019community,ling2020hierarchical}.
-Some of them~\cite{ktena2018metric,liu2019community} employ a Siamese network structure, in which a twin network sharing the same weights is applied on a pair of graphs, and the two output vectors acting as representation of the two graphs are passed through a distance measure.
+Ktena et al.~\cite{ktena2018metric} and Liu et al.~\cite{liu2019community} employ a Siamese network structure, in which a twin network sharing the same weights is applied on a pair of graphs, and the two output vectors acting as representation of the two graphs are passed through a distance measure.

-In computer vision,~\cite{schroff2015facenet} learns metric on triplet of images, where two (anchor and positive) share the same label and one (negative) has a different label.
+In computer vision, Schroff et al.~\cite{schroff2015facenet} and Chechik et al.~\cite{chdchik2010large} learn metric on triplet of images, where two (anchor and positive) share the same label and one (negative) has a different label.
 The model aims to minimize the distance between the anchor and the positive, while maximizing the distance between the anchor and the negative.
 This inspired our interest in learning graph metrics with a triplet loss.

-\section{Proposed Method}
+\section{Proposed method}

 In this section, we first define our task of interest: graph classification.
 We then describe each component of our proposed training method of GNNs for graph classification.